Jonathan Howe: Naval and government service

 Howe's naval career spanned nearly 36 years and included sea assignments and commands on nuclear submarines and surface warships.

 He began his career with the U.S. Navy in 1958 assigned to the USS Bremerton.

 Howe's early years in the Navy were spent in submarines.

-He served from 1962–1964 as a nuclear engineer on the USS George Washington (SSBN-598), the first U.S. operational ballistic missile submarine.
-Following that assignment, he served as Engineering Officer on the USS Patrick Henry (SSBN-599) from 1965–1967.
+He served from 1962 to 1964 as a nuclear engineer on the USS George Washington (SSBN-598), the first U.S. operational ballistic missile submarine.
+Following that assignment, he served as Engineering Officer on the USS Patrick Henry (SSBN-599) from 1965 to 1967.

 Howe's naval surface ship commands included the (1974–1975), Destroyer Squadron 31 (1977–1978), and Cruiser-Destroyer Group Three (1984–1986) and aircraft carrier Battle Group Foxtrot.

-Howe was Military Assistant to the Assistant to the President for National Security Affairs from 1969–1974.
+Howe was Military Assistant to the Assistant to the President for National Security Affairs from 1969 to 1974.
 His contributions centered on military intelligence sharing and reinforcing the U.S.-China relationship during the Cold War.
 Howe accompanied Henry A. Kissinger on one of the Nixon administration's initial trips to China in October 1971.
 He also accompanied President Richard M. Nixon on the historic presidential visit to China in February 1972.

 His other assignments include Assistant to the Vice President for National Security Affairs (1975–1977), Chief of Staff of the Seventh Fleet in Yokosuka, Japan (1978–1980), Senior Military Assistant to the Deputy Secretary of Defense from 1981 to 1982, Director of the State Department's Bureau of Political-Military Affairs from 1982 to 1984, deputy chairman, NATO Military Committee, Brussels, Belgium (1986–1987), and Assistant to the Chairman of the Joint Chiefs of Staff (1987–1989).
 He served simultaneously as Commander in Chief, Allied Forces Southern Europe in Naples, Italy, and Commander, United States Naval Forces Europe starting in May 1989.
 Following that assignment, he was named Deputy Assistant to the President for National Security Affairs by President George H. W. Bush in 1991, succeeding Robert M. Gates when he moved on to become CIA director.
 He retired from the United States Navy in 1992.

 During his time as Deputy Assistant he was directly involved in the pursuit of President Manuel Noriega of Panama.